1 of 8

 ⋅ A healthy alternative to coffee

-This matcha tea has been selected by iRASSHAi to join the range of Japanese cuisine essentials!
+This matcha tea was selected by iRASSHAi to be part of the Japanese kitchen essentials line!

-Rich in theine, this healthy alternative to coffee will bring a vegetal, umami and slightly sweet taste to your drinks.
-Great for sipping, it can also be used in cooking.
+Rich in theanine, this healthy alternative to coffee will add a vegetal, umami, and slightly sweet flavor to your drinks.
+Delicious on its own, it can also be used in cooking.

 Means of payment